Milford, Derbyshire

-Milford is a village in Derbyshire, England, on the River Derwent, between Duffield and Belper on the A6 trunk road.
+Milford is a village in the civil parish of Belper, in the Amber Valley district, in the county of Derbyshire, England.
+It is on the River Derwent, between Duffield and Belper on the A6 trunk road.

 Until the end of the 18th century it was no more than a few houses near the point, about a quarter of a mile further south, where a Roman road from the Wirksworth lead mines forded the river.
 The road still exists as it passes across the Chevin hill and descends into the village by what is now Sunny Hill.
 It is thought to have then proceeded along the east bank of the river to the Roman garrison of Derventio, in what is now Derby where it connected with Rykneld Street.